 I’ve written about how burglars break into your home

-when they’re inside.
-I’ve posted crime stats from across the US,
+.
+I’ve posted crime stats from across the US

-As we’ve stated many times, the best deterrent to intrusion is a monitored home alarm system – especially one with safer cellular monitoring and smarter interactive features.
+As we’ve stated many times, the best deterrent to intrusion by any burglar is a monitored home alarm system – especially one with safer cellular monitoring and smarter interactive features.
 FrontPoint specializes in these systems: as the leader in wireless home security and the #1 ranked alarm company in the US, that’s our commitment.
-From Oregon to Texas to Florida to Maine, in thousands of cities and towns all across the US and Canada, FrontPoint is on the job.
-And we just may be your prescription for increasing your security and peace of mind.
+From California to Texas, from Florida to Maine, in thousands of cities and towns all across the US and Canada, FrontPoint is always on the job.
+And we just may be your legal (and very affordable) prescription for increasing your security and peace of mind.